Homological stability for topological chiral homology of completions: Homological stability for completions

 \subsection{Generalization to bounded exceptional points}

 One can generalize theorems \ref{thmmaind3} and \ref{thmmaind2} to spaces of configurations that have an additional set of allowed collections of exceptional particles of bounded charge.
-Theorem \ref{thmmain} will then be the case where this set consists of the empty collection.
+This will imply some cases of Conjecture \ref{conjf}, and Theorem \ref{thmmain} is the case where this set consists of the empty collection.
 More precisely, we consider a partial framed $E_n$-algebra $P$ with $\pi_0(P) = \{1,\ldots,c,c+1,\ldots, C\}$.
-An exceptional collection $\Lambda$ is a finite set of subsets of $\mathcal P(\{c+1,\ldots,C\})$ where $\mathcal P$ denotes the power set.
-We do not demand that $\Lambda$ contains the empty set, though in applications that will generally be the case.